Everything is in one app making it ideal for those short on time.

 As Revolut is not currently offering current account banking to UK customers it is not protected by the FSCS.
 Banks like Monzo & Starling are FSCS protected and offer monetary protection for up to £85,000 of your money.
 With this in mind, Revolut makes a good card for spending but doesn’t have the reassurances to store large sums of money.

-Watch this space as full bank accounts should be available towards the end of 2019.
+Watch this space as full bank accounts should be available soon.

 How safe is Revolut?